Monday, 28 January 2019

 What stands out most about this episode of SHIELD is just how good Buscema's drawing is compared to the revolving roster of artists that has lead up to this point.
 His skill with characterful faces and action figurework is superb, and it's a real shame that he didn't stay on SHIELD.
 But if he had, then we probably wouldn't have had the incredible work of the artist who would arrive with the following issue of Strange Tales.

-In the meantime, John Buscema would go on to draw three fill-issues of the Hulk series in Tales to Astonish before getting the regular gig as pencil artist on The Avengers ... a series he would draw for the next 30 issues or so, as well as branching out as the main artist on The Sub-Mariner and The Silver Surfer during the same period.
+In the meantime, John Buscema would go on to draw three fill-in issues of the Hulk series in Tales to Astonish before getting the regular gig as pencil artist on The Avengers ... a series he would draw for the next 30 issues or so, as well as branching out as the main artist on The Sub-Mariner and The Silver Surfer during the same period.

 Overall, this early run of SHIELD tales feels a little unsatisfactory, but I can't make up my mind whether this is because I now know how good the subsequent run - written and drawn by Jim Steranko - would be.
 On balance, that's probably not the case, because I wasn't mad about these comics at the time, either.